jgriffith23/jgriffith23.github.io/_posts/2016-09-12-List-Doodles.md

 ['d20', 'pencil', 'character sheet', 'game rule book', 'robe', 'wizard hat', 'pokeball']
 {% endhighlight %}

 There it is!
-The shared box has Barb's Pokemon stuff, and our heroines are ready to go fight some dragons.
+The shared box has Barb's Pokemon stuff, and our heroes are ready to go fight some dragons.
 Or capture Dragonairs.
 Maybe both.

 But remember, `our_box` and `my_box` are still looking at the same place in memory, just